andrejjovanovski/andrejjovanovski/README.md

 ###

-<p align="left"><br>🌱 I’m currently entering the world of JAVA<br>💬 Ask me about anything with web development<br>👨‍💻 All of my projects are available at https://www.andrejjovanovski.com/<br>📫 How to reach me andrejjovanovski001@gmail.com</p>
+<p align="left">🌱 I’m currently entering the world of JAVA<br>💬 Ask me about anything with web development<br>👨‍💻 All of my projects are available at https://www.andrejjovanovski.com/<br>📫 How to reach me andrejjovanovski001@gmail.com</p>

 ###